Thundergrid149/Thundergrid-Installer-Instructions/LtAP Mini Installation.md

 1. Connect the Ethernet cable from the LtAP Mini to the "Data+Power" (PoE+DATA) port of the PoE adapter.
 2. Plug the male end of the PoE adapter into the switch (LAN).
 3. Connect the power cord to the adapter, and then plug the power cord into a power outlet.
-4. The device should have at least two green LEDs light up if all done correctly
+4. The device should have at least two green LEDs light up if all is done correctly

 > [!TIP]
-> If you have a long etherent run to the LtAP.
+> If you have a long ethernet run to the LtAP.
 You can try first plugging in a smaller cable that you know to be working to make sure the PoE injector is configured correctly.

 ### Powering the PoE Adapter
 Both of the following options are acceptable and are included in the box.
 Choose which ever works better in your specific installation.